RagedUnicorn/docker-redis/README.md

 Most of the configuration can be changed in the `redis.conf` configuration file.
 The configuration is copied into the container on buildtime.
 After a change to the file the container must be rebuilt.

+#### Build Args

+The image allows for certain arguments being overridden by build args.

+`REDIS_USER, REDIS_GROUP, REDIS_APP_PASSWORD`

+They all have a default value and don't have to be overridden.
+For details see the Dockerfile.

 ## Persistence

 With the default `redis.conf` basic snapshotting is activated and saved to `/data` as a volume.